Hyperandrogenism: Hyperthecosis and hyperinsulinemia

 Hyperthecosis occurs when the cells of the ovarian stroma transition from interstitial cells, located between other cells, into luteinized theca cells.
 Theca cells are located in the ovarian follicles and become luteinized when the ovarian follicle bursts and a new corpus luteum is formed.
-The dispersal of luteinized theca cells throughout the ovarian stroma—in contrast to their distribution in PCOS, in which luteinized theca cells occur around cystic follicles only—causes women with hyperthecosis to have higher testosterone levels and virilization than women with PCOS.
+The dispersal of luteinized theca cells throughout the ovarian stroma—in contrast to their distribution in PMOS, in which luteinized theca cells occur around cystic follicles only—causes women with hyperthecosis to have higher testosterone levels and virilization than women with PMOS.
 Elevated insulin is also characteristic of hyperthecosis.
 Hyperthecosis most commonly develops in postmenopausal women and is linked to acne, hirsutism, growth of the clitoris, baldness, and voice deepening.

 Obesity can play a role in insulin resistance.
 It makes thecal cells more responsive to luteinizing hormone.
 Therefore, obesity increases ovarian androgen production.
 Additionally, obesity elevates inflammatory adipokines which leads to not only adipogenesis, but also heightened insulin resistance.